FIZL0/RandomFunny/README.md

-*No longer works, reddit removed API access*

-Gets a random reddit meme using: https://meme-api.com/gimme
+Gets a random reddit meme and caption using: https://meme-api.com/gimme

-The memes may not always be 100% appropriate but it works :)